 – Dispose of junk mail.
 Check and action bills and invoices.
 Place pending items in the progress tray

 – File or shred everything else

 – Conducting a regular (at least weekly) review of your progress tray, and scheduling/actioning any next steps, is one of the most effective ways of staying functional, clear and current on your priorities

 Once the above system is in place and routinely managed, you will find that rather than searching for documents or trying to recall what is next on your to-do list, your time and attention is freed up to concentrate on business growth and client contact.

-Better Organised provides professional decluttering, organising and PA services for the home or office and is accredited by APDO.
+Better Organised provides productivity coaching and professional decluttering & organising services for the home or office and is accredited by APDO.
 Head over to Amazon to order your copy of A Better Organised Home in 30 Days!

 Subscribe to my newsletter for my latest news, tips and offers.

 Let's arrange a time to chat on the phone about your